Your Guide to Washington, D.C.

 Capitol Hill Medical Services

-Should the need arise for minor medical attention, there are services available on Capitol Hill:
+Services for minor medical needs are available in these locations on Capitol Hill:

 If you are experiencing an emergency, call 911 immediately.